Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 The most important facts at a glance

 The most common causes of aspirin poisoning are improper medication administration by pet owners and accidentalAccidental means random or unintentional and refers to events or exposures that are not deliberate, such as the accidental swallowing of foreign objects or toxins by dogs and cats. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of unsecured medications.
-Symptoms include gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. complaints (vomiting, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., bleeding), neurological abnormalities (apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., ataxia, seizures), changes in the respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. and circulatory systems, as well as kidney and liver damage.
+Symptoms include gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. complaints (vomiting, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., bleeding), neurological abnormalities (apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., ataxia, convulsions), changes in the respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. and circulatory systems, and kidney and liver damage.

-DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is based on anamnesis, clinical examination, and laboratory diagnostic procedures, with the direct detection of salicylates in the blood being particularly conclusive.
+The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is based on the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., clinical examination, and laboratory diagnostic procedures, with the direct detection of salicylates in the blood being particularly meaningful.
 TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. includes decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection., specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects. administration (misoprostol in dogs), and symptomatic measures such as fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., gastric protectionProtection refers to safeguarding against diseases or harm.
-In veterinary medicine, this can include protecting animals through vaccinations, the use of parasite control products, or providing a safe environment., and control of vomiting and seizures.
+In veterinary medicine, this can include protecting animals through vaccinations, the use of parasite control products, or providing a safe environment., and control of vomiting and convulsions.

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. depends on the dose, the timing of treatment initiation, and pre-existing conditions.
-With early treatment, it is generally good, whereas with delayed therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. or pre-existing organ damage, complications are to be expected.
+It can provide information on how a disease is expected to develop. depends on the dose, the time of the start of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., and pre-existing diseases.
+With early treatment, it is usually good, while complications are to be expected with delayed therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. or organ damage that has already occurred.
 Aftercare includes regular follow-up examinations and, if necessary, dietary measures.

 PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures such as the safe storage of medications and educating pet owners about the dangers of self-medication are crucial to avoid future poisoning cases.